Get help now Make a donation

 When might I be deprived of my liberty?

-Deprivation of liberty may happen if you need to go into a care home or hospital to get care or treatment, but you don't have the capacity to make decisions about this yourself.
+Deprivation of liberty can happen if you need to go into a care home or hospital, but you don't have the capacity to make decisions yourself.

-How deprivation of liberty happens will depend on your circumstances:
+How it happens will depend on your circumstances.

-• If you’re in a care home or hospital, you can be deprived of your liberty lawfully using procedures called the Deprivation of Liberty Safeguards (DoLS).
+• If you’re in a care home or hospital.
+In this case you can be deprived of your liberty lawfully using procedures called the Deprivation of Liberty Safeguards (DoLS).
 Or if the Court of Protection has granted permission.

-• If you’re living at home, in supported accommodated or in a shared lives placement, you can be deprived of your liberty lawfully if the Court of Protection has granted permission.
+• If you’re living at home, in supported accommodated or in a shared lives placement.
+In this case you can be deprived of your liberty lawfully if the Court of Protection has granted permission.

-• If you need immediate, life-saving treatment in hospital and would die without it, and the restrictions involved in your care and treatment would be the same whether you had capacity or not, this won't count as a deprivation of liberty.
+• If you need immediate, life-saving treatment in hospital and would die without it, it won't count as deprivation of liberty.
+So long as the restrictions involved would be the same whether you had capacity or not.

 What are the deprivation of liberty safeguards (DoLS)?

-DoLS include these key elements which healthcare professionals must consider:
+DoLS include these factors, which healthcare professionals must consider:

-• Whether it’s in your best interests to take away your liberty.
+• Whether it’s in your best interests to take away your freedom.
 This means it’s necessary to prevent harm to you.
-And that the detention is justified, looking at how likely you are to suffer harm and how serious the harm might be.
+And that the detention is justified, looking at how likely you are to suffer harm.
+And how serious the harm might be.

-• Whether it’s become necessary and unavoidable to take away your liberty.
-Every effort should be made to prevent it from becoming necessary.
+• Whether it’s become necessary and unavoidable to take away your freedom.
+Your healthcare team should make every effort to prevent it from becoming necessary.

 • Whether you're at a care home or hospital, or somewhere else.
-DoLS cannot be used to take you from your home to a care home or hospital.
+Professionals can't use DoLS to take you from your home to a care home or hospital.
 This would need an order from the Court of Protection.

-For example, you may need to be kept away from places or situations where your safety could be at risk, such as railway lines or busy roads.
-So DoLS may be used to prevent you from leaving your care home.
+For example, if your healthcare team need to keep you away from places or situations where your safety would be at risk.
+Like railway lines or busy roads.
+In this case they could use DoLS to stop you leaving your care home.

-DoLS may not be required if you’ll only be in the hospital or care home for a very short period of time, such as a few hours.
+But they might not need to use DoLS if you’ll only be in the hospital or care home for a very short time.
+Like a few hours.

 What are the conditions for using a deprivation of liberty?

-The conditions for depriving your liberty are different depending on whether it happens under DoLS, or via the Court of Protection.
+The conditions for depriving your liberty are different depending on whether it happens:

 Deprivation of liberty safeguards (DoLS) conditions